John Black (privateer): Account of the Mutiny on the Lady Shore

 On 1 May 1797, John Black wrote to his father that he was at Torbay, Devon, England on board Lady Shore.
-John Black was the purser and navigating officer, and Lady Shore was bound for Sydney (then known as Port Jackson) with soldiers for the New South Wales Corps; Lieutenant William Minchin commanding officer of the detachment; a consignment of 69 female convicts; one male convict; and much needed supplies of food and farm implements for the Colony of New South Wales.
+John Black was the purser and navigator, and Lady Shore was bound for Sydney (then known as Port Jackson) with soldiers for the New South Wales Corps; Lieutenant William Minchin commanding officer of the detachment; a consignment of 69 female convicts; one male convict; and much needed supplies of food and farm implements for the Colony of New South Wales.
 Black also informed his father that the soldiers were "the most disagreeable, mutinous set of villains that ever entered into a ship".
 With good reason – mutinous because an attempt had already been made to seize the ship to avoid it arriving at its destination, and disagreeable villains because two of the sergeants had already needed to be placed in irons.
 Many of the soldiers in the detachment being sent to New South Wales were not there from choice, and one of the attempted mutineers had stated that he had been "sent on board by force from a police officer".
 The detachment of troops included French and Irish prisoners of war, deserters avoiding the military discipline of a court-martial, and prisoners from the Savoy Palace in London.

 A month later, on 8 June 1797, when the Lady Shore was at Falmouth, Cornwall, England, she sailed out into the Atlantic Ocean in company with the West-India Fleet.
 10 days later she was withdrawn from that fleet, and Lady Shore fell in with the 64-gun HMS Intrepid and the East-India Fleet.
 The threat of mutiny appeared to be in the past, and the soldiers, being very quiet in general, were allowed the possession of firearms and ammunition.

 Now sailing on her own, and eight weeks after Lady Shore had sailed from Falmouth, the mutiny began.
 In the early morning on 1 August 1797, when Lady Shore was about four days sail from Rio de Janeiro, the soldiers and several of the sailors mutinied.
-During the fray John Black fired his pistol which took one of the mutineer’s hats off, but was not able to do more damage.
+During the fray John Black fired his pistol which took one of the mutineer's hats off, but was not able to do more damage.
 The mutineers quickly took over the ship and killed Captain Willcocks and the Chief Mate, Lambert.
 All those not in the mutiny, including the soldiers' officers and some privates, were imprisoned below decks.